carnal0wnage/malicious_file_maker/README.md

 # malicious_file_maker
-malicious file maker/sender to create and send malicious attachments to test your email filter/alerting .
+Malicious file maker/sender to create and send malicious attachments to test your email filter/alerting.

 * Created to work on OS X using Keka to do most of the archiving functions.
-Easy enough to change for your distro
+Easy enough to change for your distro.

-# creating the applescript app
+# Creating the applescript app
-Creating the apple script
+Creating the apple script <br>
-Open the calc_applescript.scpt file and export as application
+Open the calc_applescript.scpt file and export as application, zip file should also contain a working version.

 ref: http://apple.stackexchange.com/questions/8299/how-do-i-make-an-applescript-file-into-a-mac-app